 • Ensure there are no cracks in your grease traps.

-How can I make a complaint about odour pollution?
+How can I report an odour nuisance?

 Discuss with your neighbour